mroshaw/mroshaw.github.io/Subnautica2/yourfirstmod/codingyourmod.md

 The `attrSet` variable is declared outside the function so we can hold onto the reference once we've found it, rather than searching on every poll.

+The `for _, set in ipairs(all) do` construct is the Lua equivalent of a `for each` loop, that you might be familiar with from other languages.
+It allows you to iterate over lists or arrays, though be aware that those are referred to in Lua speak as "tables"!

 ## Finding the reference on spawn

 ```lua